WATonomous/status/README.md

 - `index.html` is adapted from [healthchecks-front](https://github.com/nicoandrade/healthchecks-front).
 The source code is in `./healthchecks-front`.
 This only supports one Healthchecks.io project.
 - `all.html` is adapted from [healthchecks/dashboard](https://github.com/healthchecks/dashboard).
 This supports multiple Healthchecks.io projects, but the UI is not as intuitive as `index.html` at first glance.

-Both are experimental MVPs and can be replaced without too worrying about losing existing work.
+Both are experimental MVPs and can be replaced without worrying about losing existing work.

 ### Compiliing healthchecks-front